 Truth is that you might get all the support in the world, but looking in your son’s eyes tells you the ugly truth: you might have had another child!
-And this is a conflict between you and your body, nobody can carry the burden!
+And this is a conflict between you and your body and nobody can carry that burden!

 Stage 4: The loss

 Again you find yourself alone or either feel as such!
 Check into the hospital, fill in the papers and also decide what the hospital should do with the remains.
 Lucky for you to do this legally, not getting butchered as your mother did.
 The heart races and the adrenaline puts pressure on the already stressed out body.
 The nurses place the IV and you know that soon the anesthetic will kick in.
 You are told that due to your heart condition they can’t risk a panic attack.
 By the time you regain consciousness, everyone is busy around you, and still find time to ask the stupid question: May I see the baby?
 Not my baby, ’cause he/she was never mine.
 Nobody answers and they try to shift focus, not wanting to risk my heart.
 What does anyone know about my heart, my hurt?
 Now I am grateful for the medicine they pumped in.
 They keep my mind as dizzy and reluctant as my body feels.
 A long time from now I will crave having those medicine in a secret drawer at home.
 I have no such luck and the pain hits me a few hours later.
 It’s not really an ache of the body it’s the guilt and emptiness.
 I feel my tummy knowing nothing is left there, nor will it ever be.
 You are not allowed to be stupid ever again!
 I wonder if I am allowed to feel human, I wonder whether I would be allowed to feel sorry for myself …I now wonder if it’s time to forgive myself… “Don’t look back in anger, I heard you say…”